monkey/monkey-docs/src/plugins/tls.md

 ## Requirements

-As said, the __TLS__ plugin requires to have access to the [mbedTLS library](http://tls.mbed.org), we only support the version >= 2.0.0.
-If that version is not available on your Linux distribution you may consider to compile it from sources.
-Besides that, the only extra requirement is an updated __C compiler__ and the CMake tool.
+Starting from _Monkey v1.6_, we distribute the mbedTLS library as part of our sources, but that dependency is just build if you enable the __TLS__ plugin.
+The library will be linked statically.

+If for some reason you want to use a different [mbedTLS library](http://tls.mbed.org) , you can use the optional __--mbedtls-shared__ configure script option for that purpose or it equivalent __-DWITH_MBEDTLS_SHARED=1__ CMake option.

 ## Build

-If [mbedTLS Library](http://tls.mbed.org) is installed and known by the system, we only need to tell Monkey to include the __TLS__ plugin in the build phase:
+Enable TLS support in Monkey is a straightforward step, you only need to tell Monkey to include the __TLS__ plugin in the build phase:

 ```shell
 $ ./configure --enable-plugins=tls